 In 1971, the local opted to join the Pennsylvania State Fire Fighters Association, which later became known as the Pennsylvania Professional Fire Fighters Association.
 Currently, the IAFF Local 1813 also belongs to the Central Pennsylvania Professional Firefighters Association.

-Currently, the local has 24 members who serve on numerous committees to keep the local running.
-Our members recently changed and work a 2/2/4 schedule, 2 12 hrs days, 2 12 hrs nights and 4 days off.
+Currently, the local has 26 members who serve on numerous committees to keep the local running.
+Our members work 24 hours on and 72 hours off (24/72).
 The members are assigned six to a shift.
 Each member of the local is assigned to a piece of apparatus.
-The two junior members are assigned to the ambulance which runs over 4,200 calls per year.
+The two junior members are assigned to the ambulance which runs over 4,500 calls per year.
 One member is assigned to an engine at Headquarters Fire Station.
 One member is assigned to the tower at Headquarters Fire Station.
 One member is assigned to the McKinley Street Fire Station driving an engine.
 Another member is assigned as Shift Captain.

-Members recently settled a new contract that will be in place till 2021.
+Members recently settled a new contract for 2022-2025.
 Through this contract the local members have made many changes to our memberships health and well being.
-The officers and members of out local continue to strive for the best of our members and the community we protect.
+The officers and members of our local continue to strive for the best of our members and the community we protect.